ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : natural person that operates a client instance.

     Note: that natural person may or may not be the same entity as the RO.

-Diagram Legend

-SS
-: Interaction between two pieces of software

-HS
-: A human interacting with a piece of software, either operating the software directly, or through a separate device or other piece of software

-OE
-: Out of band interaction and/or equivalent roles

 The design of GNAP does not assume any one deployment architecture,